sujith-eag/vu-library/docs/java/java_core/04_Class_Object/03_constructor.md

-#### constructors
+# constructors

-The instance variables of each Vehicle object had to be set manually using a sequence of statements, such as:  `minivan.passengers = 7;`

 A constructor initializes an object when it is created.
 It has the same name as its class and is syntactically similar to a method.
 However, constructors have no explicit return type.

-Typically, you will use a constructor to give initial values to the instance variables defined by the class, or to perform any other startup procedures required to create a fully formed object.
+Constructor is used to give initial values to the instance variables defined by the class, or to perform any other startup procedures required to create a fully formed object.

-All classes have constructors, whether you define one or not, because Java automatically provides a default constructor.
-In this case, non-initialized member variables have their default values, which are zero, null, and false, for numeric types, reference types, and booleans, respectively.
-Once you define your own constructor, the default constructor is no longer used.
+The instance variables of each Vehicle object had to be set manually using a sequence of statements, such as:  `minivan.passengers = 7;`

 ```java
 class Myclass